moporgic/TDL2048/README.md

 <details><summary>2048-parse.sh - log parser for statistic block</summary>

-Extract AVG, MAX, TILE, and WIN from a log, which is useful when exporting statistics.
+Extract AVG, MAX, TILE, and WIN from a log, which is useful for exporting statistics.
 ```bash
 grep local 2048.x | ./2048-parse.sh # extract AVG, MAX, TILE, and WIN from each block
 ```